 exclusions which would result in the pupil’s missing a public examination.

-For a permanent exclusion, if the pupil lives outside the LA in which the school is located, the headteacher will also immediately inform the pupil’s ‘home authority’ of the exclusion and the reason(s) for it without delay.
+For a permanent exclusion, if the pupil lives outside the LA in which the school is located, the senior member of staff will also immediately inform the pupil’s ‘home authority’ of the exclusion and the reason(s) for it without delay.

-For all other exclusions, the headteacher will notify the governing body and LA once a term.
+For all other exclusions, the senior member of staff will notify the governing body and LA once a term.

 Within 14 days of receipt of a request, the governing body will provide the Secretary of State and the LA information about any exclusion within the last 12 months.